-- Student meets with a Health Professions advisor preferably during the first year but no later than fall of the sophomore year.
-Students should express an interest in the program and discuss the program requirements and expectations with the advisor: email@example.com (518) 388-6300;
+- Student meets with their Health Professions advisor preferably during the first year but no later than fall of the sophomore year to express an interest in the program and discuss the program requirements and expectations;

 - Student attends the Health Professions annual informational meeting in January of the sophomore year;

-- Deadline for EAP application materials, credentials and supporting documents is June 15th following sophomore year.
+- Student submits EAP application materials, credentials and supporting documents by June 15th following the sophomore year;

 - Albany Medical College communicates admissions decisions by early September of the junior year;